Admissions

 Satisfactory Academic Progress

-PROGRESS STANDARDS: To be in academic good standing, a student must be making satisfactory progress toward the completion of his/her degree requirements.
+PROGRESS STANDARDS: To be in academic good standing, a student must be making satisfactory progress toward the completion of his/her/their degree requirements.
 Satisfactory progress is defined as passing all courses and earning a minimum 2.00 GPA each term at CCMS.
-Students must earn a satisfactory grade in at least 67% of the total credit hours attempted.
+Students must earn a satisfactory grade in 100% of the total credit hours attempted in alignment with the CCMS academic program policy.
 Per the CCMS academic progress policy, in the event a student fails a course in any term, the student will be placed on academic suspension.
 In the event a student’s cumulative grade point average is below a 1.90 after any given term, the student will be dismissed from the program.
+For purposes of Financial Aid Satisfactory Academic Progress, a student will be placed on Financial Aid Suspension in the event the student falls below a 2.0 cumulative GPA.

 Financial Aid Suspension: A student may be placed on Financial Aid Suspension for one or more of these reasons:

-• A student on Financial Aid Probation fails to meet progress standards and/or who does not fulfill the requirements in his or her academic plan is placed on Financial Aid Suspension.
+- A student on Financial Aid Probation fails to meet progress standards and/or who does not fulfill the requirements in his/her/their academic plan is placed on Financial Aid Suspension.

-• At the end of each semester, if the student does not earn a satisfactory grade in at least 67% of the total credit hours attempted, he/she/they will be placed on Financial Aid Suspension.
-In the event a student fails a course in any term, the student will be placed on academic suspension.
+- At the end of each semester, if the student does not earn a satisfactory grade in 100% of the total credit hours attempted, he/she/they will be placed on Financial Aid Suspension.
+In the event a student fails a course in any term, the student will be placed on academic dismissal.
 In the event a student’s cumulative grade point average is below a 1.90 after any given term, the student will be dismissed from the program.
+If a student’s cumulative GPA is below a 2.0 but at least 1.9, the student will be placed on academic probation; however, the student will be placed on Financial Aid Suspension and will need to appeal the suspension to the CCMS Office of Financial Aid if the student wishes to receive aid for the next term.

-EVALUATION PROCESS: Students who do not make SAP are notified by e-mail at their CCMS address of their status (Financial Aid Warning, Financial Aid Probation, or Financial Aid Suspension).
+EVALUATION PROCESS: Students who do not make SAP are notified by e-mail at their CCMS address of their status (Financial Aid Probation or Financial Aid Suspension).

 CUMULATIVE PROGRESS: To be in academic good standing, a student must be making satisfactory progress toward the completion of his/her degree requirements.
 Satisfactory progress is defined as passing all courses and earning a minimum 2.00 GPA each term at CCMS.
 Students must, in addition to the above, meet the retention standards of CCMS as outlined in the current CCMS Student Handbook.